mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![matlab_tool_mpm](https://github.com/user-attachments/assets/96fb6932-14a7-47ce-8f7f-180c7c385209)

+> :information_source: **Note:** The plugin does not install dependencies on a Linux platform.
+If you are using a Linux platform, verify that the required software is available before installing products using MATLAB Package Manager.
+For more information, see [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html).

 #### Specify Release
 When using MATLAB Package Manager, you can specify `R2021a` or a later release in the **Release** box of the tool configuration interface:
 - To install the latest release of MATLAB, specify `latest`.
 When you run a build using a tool configured with this value, the plugin automatically uses the latest release of MATLAB at the time of the build.
 If the latest release is newer than the most recent release on the build agent, then the plugin installs the latest release without uninstalling the existing release.